seveas/git-spindle/docs/bitbucket.rst

 List all forks of this repository, highlighting the original repository.

-.. describe:: git bb add-remote [--ssh|--http] <user>...
+.. describe:: git bb add-remote [--ssh|--http] <user> [<name>]

-Add a users fork as a remote using the user's login as name for the remote.
+Add a users fork as a remote using the specified name or the user's login as name for the remote.
 Defaults to adding an http url, but this can be overridden.
 For private repos SSH is used.

 .. describe:: git bb browse [--parent] [<repo>] [<section>]